2026 KCF All-Girls National Chess Championship

 Grades 4-5

-Dylan John Vogel entered the last round with a perfect 6 points and there was a three-way tie with a 5.5 points for second between Durai Murugan Kavanvel, Tanish Zen and Vegnesh Krish.
-This created two exciting games where Durai Murugan defeated Vignesh and Dylan drew Sen to create a two way tie with 6.5 points for first place.
+Dylan Vogel entered the last round with a perfect 6 points and there was a three-way tie with a 5.5 points for second between Kavanvel Murugan, Tanish Zen and Krish Vegnesh.
+This created two exciting games where Kavinvel defeated Krish and Dylan drew Tanish to create a two way tie with 6.5 points for first place.
 Dylan was awarded first place due to tie-breaks.

 Here are the players that finished with at least 5.5 points: